dinarly/Story/README.md

 As if by magic the book suddenly opened!

-The book said: “Welcome to DINARLY Story.
+The book said: “Welcome to QALB Story.
 This book of knowledge has been kept safe for a future generation who will restore justice in the world”.

-Tasnim and Abdallah both said: “Woow!”
+Tasnim and Abdallah both said: “Wow!”

 They looked around to find that everything looked different.
 They were surrounded by knowledge and wisdom of previous generations.